PSU-Research-Computing/psurc-docs/getting-started.rst

   $ touch ~/.ssh/authorized_keys
   $ chmod 711 ~ && chmod 711 ~/.ssh && chmod 600 ~/.ssh/authorized_keys

+.. note:: Because of some existing configuration errors, home folders are created with incorrect permissions.
+In order for ssh keys to work, you must set these correct permissions on the appropriate folders and files.

 Upload public key to server
 ```````````````````````````